lewmoore/PokerCompare/README.md

 ## Summary

 This is a Javascript application that, when initialised with a poker hand, can be compared against another poker hand in order to see which hand wins.
-This is built using javascript, Jasmine, Karma and utilises the[Pokersolver library](https://github.com/goldfire/pokersolver).
+This is built using javascript, Jasmine, Karma and utilises the [Pokersolver library](https://github.com/goldfire/pokersolver).

 ## Instructions